Pat McAfee: Professional wrestling career

-Early career
+Early involvement

+McAfee is a self-professed lifelong fan of professional wrestling.
+A month prior to the 2009 NFL draft, he made a one-off guest appearance at an Independent Wrestling Association (IWA) East Coast show in South Charleston, West Virginia, where he wrestled and won a match.
+Following his retirement from football in 2017, he briefly trained with retired wrestler Rip Rogers.

+WWE (2018–2026)

+Sporadic appearances (2018–2020)

-A month before the NFL draft on March 22, 2009, McAfee was involved in a match against The WarPig at an IWA East Coast show in South Charleston, West Virginia.
-WarPig controlled much of the match, but McAfee hit him with a low blow and a superkick, securing an upset victory.
-Nine years later, in March 2018, McAfee was present at an NXT show in Indianapolis, where he prevented Adam Cole from winning by disqualification in his match against Aleister Black.
+In March 2018, McAfee was present at an NXT show in Indianapolis, where he prevented Adam Cole from winning by disqualification in his match against Aleister Black.
 Instead, McAfee's distraction gave Black enough time to recover and hit Cole with his finisher, Black Mass.

-In June 2017, McAfee briefly trained as a professional wrestler with Rip Rogers, which was filmed for Barstool Sports.

-WWE (2018–present)

-Sporadic appearances (2018–2020)

 During 2018, McAfee began appearing on WWE programming as a pre-show analyst for the company's NXT TakeOver events, beginning with NXT TakeOver: New Orleans, where he continued his mini-feud with Adam Cole.
 He later appeared at NXT TakeOver: Chicago II, NXT TakeOver: Brooklyn 4 and NXT TakeOver: WarGames.
 In December, it was reported that he had formally signed a multi-year contract with WWE, and officially signed the contract in February 2019.
 He then began hosting live watch-along of WWE's pay-per-views on YouTube, beginning with Fastlane, alongside a number of WWE wrestlers.
-In the buildup to WrestleMania, McAfee, his crew and various special guests travelled venue to venue in an RV, that his friend Zito got stuck under an awning at MetLife Stadium, which was filmed for Pat McAfee's Road to WrestleMania.
+In the buildup to WrestleMania 35, McAfee, his crew and various special guests travelled venue to venue in an RV, that his friend Zito got stuck under an awning at MetLife Stadium, which was filmed for Pat McAfee's Road to WrestleMania.
 Backstage at the event, McAfee got into an argument with Michael Cole, when Cole had criticized him for wearing tuxedo shorts.
 McAfee threatened to quit on the spot and was sent to another room while the situation was dealt with.
 After Vince McMahon was shown an image of LeBron James at the 2018 NBA Finals, and that the outfit was similar to the one McAfee was wearing for WrestleMania, McMahon approved and McAfee was allowed to co-host the second hour of the pre-show, alongside Charly Caruso.

-McAfee made a guest appearance on the November 1 episode of SmackDown.
+McAfee made a guest appearance on the November 1, 2019 episode of SmackDown.

 As part of NXT, he also was involved in storylines, including one with the NXT Champion Adam Cole.
-At NXT TakeOver XXX, McAfee was defeated by Cole.
+At NXT TakeOver XXX in August 2020, McAfee was defeated by Cole.
 McAfee's storyline included his own stable named The Kings of NXT, which included Pete Dunne, Ridge Holland, Danny Burch and Oney Lorcan.
-The feud between Undisputed Era and Kings of NXT concluded at NXT TakeOver: WarGames, where McAfee's team was defeated.
+The feud between Undisputed Era and Kings of NXT concluded at NXT TakeOver: WarGames that December, where McAfee's team was defeated.